10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 • Your posts should include a link to your campaign or donation page.
 The link should send users directly to your donation page.

 Pro tip: Social media campaigns are essential to your Giving Tuesday success.
 But don’t forget about email!
-Email is still an incredibly effective fundraising tool.
-If you’re planning your campaign well in advance, create an email drip campaign (an email series) to engage your supporters.
+Email is an incredibly effective fundraising tool.
+If you’re stuck for Giving Tuesday ideas that help drive early support to your campaign, an email drip campaign (an email series) is a great way to engage your supporters.
 Make sure to segment your donor base, craft engaging subject lines, and always include a link to your donation page!
 Donorbox Donor Management lets you easily segment your donors to help create personalized communication pieces.

 9. Promote a monthly giving program